-Innsbruck is located on the west side of Austria and it’s a popular destination during both summer time and winter time.
-The activities can vary based on the season you visit.
+Innsbruck is located on the west side of Austria and it’s a popular destination during both summers and winters.
+The activities can vary based on which season you visit.
 This city attracts cultural tourists, nature lovers, adventurers, and skiers.

 Flying to Innsbruck is a treat